2 Days in Sedona: Your Expert Weekend in Sedona Itinerary (2025)

 Allison standing on a pink jeep in the red rocks of Valley of Fire while on a pink jeep tour in Vegas - the same company runs tours in Sedona

-Don’t let the words ‘most extreme’ scare you though.
-It’s not that extreme but it’s fun to take tight turns and smash over boulders while gazing out into the infamous red canyons.
+Book a Jeep tour like this one and be prepared for an adrenaline rush surrounded by views on views!
+It’s not that extreme but it’s fun to take tight turns and roll over boulders while gazing out into the infamous red canyons.

 You’ll definitely want to throw on comfortable shoes for the ride as you’ll be stopping and hiking very short distances to get better photographs and get closer to more scenic outlooks.

-Book your Broken Arrow Pink Jeep tour here!
+Book your Jeep tour here!

-Get your tarot read.
+Get a tarot reading.

 Tarot cards with a lit candle and flowers

 By now, you know that Sedona has some weird spiritual vibe that’s contagious.
 It’s not a myth, this feeling is real!
+Last time I was in Sedona I took a chance at getting my Tarot cards read.
+When in Rome, right?

+I’ve always been a little hesitant about this ‘woo woo’ magic but what better of a place to try it out than Sedona?
 As you head back to town stop by Mythical Bazaar and get your Tarot read.
 The ladies at Mystical Bazaar are incredibly friendly and helpful.

 I was there more for the experience than the actual future reading but it was a fun thing to do and I actually highly recommend it!
+If you’re a little hesitant to look into the future, the storefront shop itself is worth stopping in.

 They have wonderful healing crystals, handmade jewelry, and gemstones that make great gifts or memorable trinkets to take back home.